Montana-Media-Arts/creative-coding-1-Fall2019/modules/week-1/_posts/2017-01-07-developmentenvironment.md

 This means you need to be comfortable with your computer and *know* your computer.

+# INSERT VIDEO

+There are two different ways to find things on your computer.
+1. Through the graphical user interface
+2. Through the command-line interface

+We are going to go through the graphical user interface and I will discuss the command line interface.
+If you are interested in exploring the command-line, I will produce give you more information, but it will not be the focus.

+# INSERT VIDEO

+## GUI Directories

+We need to define what a directory is and what a file is.
+1. What is a directory?
+   1. A directory is a folder.
+It's just a fancy word for folder.
+Remember, we are mimicing the physical desk.
+That's why we have a desktop, folders and files.
+It's so we can relate to them.
+   2. Files are what we are actually storing.
+Maybe they are pictures, videos, text documents, music, and more.

+Why do we care?

+We care because we want to organize our folders/directories and the files within them so that they we can find them again.
+Yes, we have a search bar that helps us, but it's much better if we get into the habit of storing our files in an organized way.

+# INSERT VIDEO
+How do we access our folders?
+1. In Windows, you can click on the Start and then go to the Computer
+2. On Mac, click on Finder and then go through the folders.

+#INSERT VIDEO

+Let's do some hands-on work here.

+Go into your Documents folder regardless if you are on Windows or Mac and create a new Folder.
+How do we do that?
+1. Right-click and choose New Folder.
+2. Rename the folder MART 120.
+3. Inside of that folder, create a new folder called Homework 1.
+4. Inside of that folder, create a new file by opening TextEdit on a Mac or Notepad on Windows and place your GitHub repository link in it.
+5. Save the file and close it.

+I recommend creating a new folder for each homework and then you can save all your projects in there.
+We will do this inside your GitHub repository.
+We are just practicing here in the Documents folder.
+This will come in handy in your other classes too!

+So, now what about the Command line interface?
+If you are interested, this next section is for you!

 ## Command-line interface (CLI)

 One of the most basic ways of working with your computer is through a [command-line interface (CLI)](https://en.wikipedia.org/wiki/Command-line_interface).